desicochrane/blogger/src/_drafts/2018-01-01-divisibility.md

 n^{p-1} = 1 mod p <can divide by n iff gcd(n,p) = 1 i.e. if p does not divide n>

 > merry go round question. how many different trains make a colored merry go round?

+# goals:

+1. understand number as mathematical structure
+1. understand n = mq+r
+1. understand (mod) congruence
+1. convert between n = mq+r and n = r (mod m)
+1. intuition for associativity, commutivity
+1. intuition for preservation of congruence over addition, subtraction, multiplication
+1. explain that division is not always defined
+1. convert between ax + by = c to ax = c (mod b)

+# GCD
+> need to discuss gcd(a,b) = 1 (factors are disjoint) this is so important going forward
+> Every common divisor of a and b divides gcd(a, b).
+> If gcd(a, b) = 1 and gcd(a, c) = 1, then gcd(a, bc) = 1.
+> If a | bc and gcd(a, b) = 1, then a | c
+> gcd(0,1) = 1 implies 0 is co-prime with 1.
+> gcd is an essential operation for computing inverses modulo: find an integer k such that n \\(ak \equiv 1 \bmod n\\)
+> gcd(0,0) would be infinitely large, because all integers satisfy, so is undefined - better, infinity is not in the set, so it is not "infitely large" it is undefined, because for any integer, you can always find a greater one. contrast with well ordering principle as "the set of positive integers has no largest element"
+> todo: use shortest side of rectangle for intuition for difference algorithm